Naomiweinberger/Hate-Speech/README.md

 _________________________________________________________________________________________________________________________
 # **Motivation**

-**WARNING: DUE TO THE NATURE OF THE PROJECT,THIS NOTEBOOK CONTAINS HATEFUL SPEECH,THIS IN NO WAY REFLECTS THE VIEWS OF THE AUTHOR.**
+**WARNING: DUE TO THE NATURE OF THE PROJECT,THIS NOTEBOOK CONTAINS HATEFUL SPEECH.
+THIS IN NO WAY REFLECTS THE VIEWS OF THE AUTHOR.**

 A hate crime is defined as a crime plus a biased motive.

 ![Capture](https://user-images.githubusercontent.com/78061842/137785605-eca7644e-cdd1-4be8-8089-37deca4dd731.JPG)
-According to justice.gov, from the years of 2004-2015 there were approxitamely 250,000  hate crimes commited each year.
-The majority of these cases were not reported to law inforcement.
+According to [justice.gov](justice.gov) , from the years of 2004-2015 there were approximately 250,000  hate crimes commited each year.
+The majority of these cases were not reported to law enforcement.

 The pie chart below shows a breakdown of the bias motivation for hate crimes in 2020.

 ![bais motivation](https://user-images.githubusercontent.com/78061842/137782179-2bc7ed4a-d70b-4fbb-9a52-bde72d919da1.jpg)

 This next chart shows how those stats changed from 2019 to 2020.

 ![bar-chart-1](https://user-images.githubusercontent.com/78061842/137782234-5d4c7afb-232a-4a80-99b5-b958db19f49a.jpg)

 I created an interactive map to show each state's hate crime rates from 2000-2020.